0300 140 0022

 people in an office doing paperwork

-If you’ve spent any time around DBS Checks, you’ve probably heard the terms ‘spent convictions’ and ‘unspent convictions’ – but what’s the difference between them?
+What is the difference between spent and unspent convictions?
+If you’ve spent any time around DBS Checks, you’ve probably heard the terms ‘spent convictions’ and ‘unspent convictions’.

 In this blog, we’ll explain what is an unspent and spent conviction and how they relate to DBS Checks.